 Custom Heatsink Development

-Step 1: Define Heatsink Requirements
+Step 1: Define Custom Heatsink Requirements

 Timeframe: A few days to a week depending on the customer’s schedule.